Mark Gilbert (American football): Pittsburgh Steelers (first stint)

 After going undrafted in the 2021 NFL draft, Gilbert was signed as an undrafted free agent by the Pittsburgh Steelers.
 Gilbert did not make the active roster but was signed to the Steelers' practice squad.

 Detroit Lions

-Before week 8 of the 2021 NFL season, on October 12, 2021, Gilbert was signed off of the Steelers' practice squad by the Detroit Lions.
+Before Week 8 of the 2021 NFL season, on October 12, 2021, Gilbert was signed off of the Steelers' practice squad by the Detroit Lions.
 Gilbert was then made a member of the Lions' active roster.
 He was waived on August 30, 2022.

 Pittsburgh Steelers (second stint)

 On October 1, 2022, Gilbert re-signed to the Steelers' practice squad.

 Pittsburgh Maulers

-Gilbert signed with the Pittsburgh Maulers of the USFL on March 25, 2023.
+Gilbert signed with the Pittsburgh Maulers of the United States Football League on March 25, 2023.
 He was released from his contract on August 4, 2023, to sign with an NFL team.

 Miami Dolphins

 On August 4, 2023, Gilbert signed with the Miami Dolphins.
 He was waived/injured nine days later.
 He reverted to the team's injured reserve list on August 14, and was waived from the list on August 18.